| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 Ramey's office.
 Shandera then sent Dubose a set of the pictures, prior

+to conducting the second interview.
 Throughout the two interviews, Shandera questioned Dubose with the

 doggedness of a district attorney, asking him nine times in nine